What is separation?

 Naming in adultery

-the Co-respondent, but this is probably best avoided as emotions will already be running high.
+You can name the other person with whom the adultery has taken place, the Co-respondent, but this is probably best avoided as emotions will already be running high.

 You may feel better by naming in the short term but in the long run it could add to your spouse's grievances and perhaps make him unwilling to co-operate.
 It is satisfactory for the court to have this fact alone without the name.
 The Respondent should return the Acknowledgement of Service Form to the court within seven days of receiving the petition.